Spinach and Feta Scones are made with fresh sauteed spinach and crumbly feta cheese for a savory treat with a tender crumb.

 Oh hey, scones.
 It’s been awhile!

 I get a little carried away with brunch recipes in the spring.
-Those Croque Monsieur Rolls jump-started things and now we have Spinach and Feta Scones.
+Those Croque Monsieur Rolls jump-started things and now we have Spinach and Feta Scones

 This is a basic recipe that I use often, changing the add-ins up depending on my mood.
 There are a few really crucial tricks to making awesome scones, and they are the same tricks we use for making awesome biscuits (like these Apple Biscuits with Honey Butter Glaze).